thosgood/this-weeks-finds/markdown/101-151/week130.md

 decay at rest, Phys.
 Rev. C54 (1996) 2685-2708, preprint available as [nucl-ex/9605001](http://xxx.lanl.gov/abs/nucl-ex/9605001).

-Evidence for anti-muon-neutrino → anti-electron-neutrino oscillations from the LSND experiment at LAMPF, Phys.
+Evidence for anti-muon-neutrino\to anti-electron-neutrino oscillations from the LSND experiment at LAMPF, Phys.
 Rev. Lett 77 (1996), 3082-3085, preprint available as [nucl-ex/9605003](http://xxx.lanl.gov/abs/nucl-ex/9605003).

-Evidence for muon-neutrino → electron-neutrino oscillations from LSND, Phys.
+Evidence for muon-neutrino\to electron-neutrino oscillations from LSND, Phys.
 Rev. Lett.
 81 (1998), 1774-1777, preprint available as [nucl-ex/9709006](http://xxx.lanl.gov/abs/nucl-ex/9709006).

-Results on muon-neutrino → electron-neutrino oscillations from pion decay in flight, Phys.
+Results on muon-neutrino\to electron-neutrino oscillations from pion decay in flight, Phys.
 Rev. C58 (1998), 2489-2511.

 13) Super-Kamiokande collaboration, Evidence for oscillation of